Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Benchmarks

-For each dataset, we report the number of languages covered by the dataset.
-We categorize languages using the resourcefulness tiers from \citet{joshi-etal-2020-state}, ranging from tier 5 (high-resourced) to tier 0 (left-behind languages), and visualize the distribution in the table.
-To assess the linguistic diversity of each benchmark, we use two metrics introduced by \citet{ploeger-etal-2024-typological}: Mean Pairwise Syntactic Distance (MPSD), which computes the average syntactic distance between all possible language pairs in a dataset based on typological features from the URIEL database, and GramBank Feature Value Inclusion (GBI), which measures the proportion of all possible grammatical feature values from the GramBank database that are represented by the languages in the dataset We collect the number of native speakers (L1) for each language and estimate the percentage of the world's population that is covered by the dataset.
+For every dataset, we report the number of languages it covers and additional statistics on language coverage.
+We categorize languages according to the resourcefulness tiers from \citet{joshi-etal-2020-state}, ranging from tier 5 (high-resourced) to tier 0 (left-behind), and visualize the distribution in the table.

+To assess the linguistic diversity of each benchmark, we use two metrics introduced by \citet{ploeger-etal-2024-typological}: Mean Pairwise Syntactic Distance (MPSD), which computes the average syntactic distance between all possible language pairs in a dataset based on the features from the URIEL database \citep{littell-etal-2017-uriel}, and GramBank Feature Value Inclusion (GBI: \citealp{skirgard2023grambank}), which measures the proportion of all possible grammatical feature values from the GramBank database that are represented by the languages in the dataset.
+We are not aware of any metrics quantifying cultural diversity.
+However, we believe that linguistic diversity can also serve as a proxy for cultural diversity to some extent.

+Furthermore, we collect the number of native speakers (L1) from Wikidata\footnote{https://www.wikidata.org/} for each language and estimate the percentage of the world's population that is covered by the dataset.

+We also report the size of the datasets, which is, however, difficult to compare directly.
+An image can be associated with multiple text samples and vice versa.
 The number of texts in the table is the total number of samples from all languages.
-Since images are not language-dependent, we list only the unique ones.
-To show also if the texts are translations of each other and if images are the same, for each language, we inserted the symbols $=$ and $\neq$ in the number cells.
-Whereas there are many datasets for evaluating language neutrality, where the images are the same and sentences are translations of each other, we have not found a dataset with the same texts but with language or region-dependent images.
-Finally, we summarize the focus of the dataset using a single keyword.
+Samples also differ in granularity, ranging from sentences to paragraphs.
+For each dataset, we report the number of unique images.
+To show whether the texts are translations of each other and if the images are the same, we add symbols $=$ (the same across languages) and $\neq$ (different across languages).

+Finally, we aim to summarize the main focus of each dataset using a single keyword.